 Step 3: Select cloud services that solve specific business needs

 Striking the right balance between different cloud vendors is crucial to the success of any cloud migration, especially when it comes to budgeting.
-According to Flexera’s State of Cloud Report 2020, roughly 35% of cloud spend goes to waste because of mismatched applications, overspending and lacklustre service management planning.
-Instead of prioritising specific cloud solutions, business leaders must select cloud service partners that can help solve specific challenges and future-proof their core IT systems.
-Of course, this can be challenging when using multiple cloud service providers, as it often drives additional requirements for cloud broker capabilities and may complicate cost optimisation processes.
+Instead of prioritizing specific cloud solutions, business leaders must select cloud service partners that can help solve specific challenges and future-proof their core IT systems.
+Of course, this can be challenging when using multiple cloud service providers, as it often drives additional requirements for cloud broker capabilities and may complicate cost optimization processes.

 Moving to the cloud offers a variety of benefits for today’s enterprises, from lower operating costs to greater visibility over business-critical workflows.
 However, the key to successful cloud adoption is the integration between different tools, applications, business processes and data stores, not the IT services themselves.
-This is particularly important for organisations that rely on several different cloud vendors — Gartner notes that a multi-cloud strategy may help reduce vendor lock-in, but it can also introduce a range of complexities into the migration process.
+This is particularly important for organizations that rely on several different cloud vendors.
 Anticipating cloud broker requirements and putting well-defined service integration and management (SIAM) strategies in place is key, whether companies operate hybrid or multi-cloud environments.

 Although many cloud vendors promise seamless integration and out-of-the-box services, it’s important to consider how new technologies could cause workstream bottlenecks that impact productivity and service delivery.
 CIOs and other decision-makers should strive for transparency during every stage of the integration process to ensure new cloud services fit into their computing environments and ITSM processes.
 This will require a comprehensive integration roadmap for ITSM strategies and the management tools that support them, including the alignment of the cloud management platform (CMP) with specific ITSM technologies.